Gut microbiota plays a role in brain function and mood regulation

-Category: Environment Hits: 5Depression is a mental disorder that affects more than 264 million people of all ages worldwide.
+Category: Environment Hits: 6Depression is a mental disorder that affects more than 264 million people of all ages worldwide.
 Understanding its mechanisms is vital for the development of effective therapeutic strategies.
 Scientists recently conducted a study showing that an imbalance in the gut bacterial community can cause a reduction in some metabolites, resulting in depressive-like behaviors.
 These findings show that a healthy gut microbiota contributes to normal brain function.

 Read more https://www.sciencedaily.com/releases/2020/12/201211115507.htm